Little Yellow Wheelbarrow

 • Consider how much sun exposure the areas of your front yard receive as well as the light requirements of the shrubs you’re considering.

-• Think about the water requirements of the flowering shrubs you want and how much water your yard receives from rain or a sprinkler/drip system.
+• Think about the water requirements of the shrubs you want and how much water your yard receives from rain or a sprinkler/drip system.

 • Some shrubs do well in colder climates; others flourish in warmer climates.
 Know your hardiness zone so that you can pick plants that will thrive in your area.